CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 DHCP relaying in MAAS is an advanced feature and should not be implemented without sufficient planning and study.
 In particular, MAAS does not provide the actual relay.
 It must be set up as an external service by the administrator.
-What MAAS does provide is the DHCP configuration that the MAAS-managed DHCP service requires once client requests on the relayed VLAN do get forwarded to it.
+What MAAS does provide is the DHCP configuration that MAAS-managed DHCP requires in order to satisfy any client requests relayed from another VLAN.

 To relay from one VLAN (source) to another VLAN (target):